Paris is known as the City of Love due to the romantic atmosphere it emanates.

-One of the city’s most iconic structures, the Notre Dame Cathedral is a true testament to the city’s history and religious devotion.
-While you are here, you can take part in the Cathedral’s services for prayer and reflection, you can watch their night shows composed of beautiful sounds and images projected on a large screen, and make sure to go on a tour of the tower and the crypt.
-See the gargoyles and the Chimera built way back in the 19th century as well as the archaeological crypt featuring elements from successive building constructions throughout the years.
+One of the city’s most iconic structures, the cathedral is a true testament to the city’s history and religious devotion.
+You will be able to see the gargoyles and the Chimera built way back in the 19th century as well as the archaeological crypt featuring elements from successive building constructions throughout the years.

 Since the beginning of time, the Montmartre, or the Mount Of Martyrs has been a sacred place of worship.
 Today it continues to be a shrine of prayer and a place where devotees from all over the world flock every year.
 You can join the Crypt of the Martyrium tour to see the Pieta Chapel, the tombs of Cardinals Guibert and Richard, and a beautiful bronze statue of Christ.
 You can also go all the way up to The Dome to see a splendid view of the city.
 Just make sure that you are ready to climb 300 steps as there are no lifts to get to the top.